-A comprehensive car policy will cover the theft, because it covers third party liability.
-It also covers damage made by natural disasters and man-made calamities.
+A comprehensive car policy will cover the theft because it covers third party liability.
+It also covers the damage made by natural disasters and man-made calamities.
 It is important to remember that all the coverage that you are entitled to will only be accepted if the claim is suitable, convincing and also complete.
 As much disturbing the occurrence is, one has to file an FIR as soon as possible with the relevant police station.
-This is the first step of making the claim.
+This is the first step in making the claim.

 Next, one has to inform the insurance company as soon as possible as they will start their own procedure.
 This has to be done at the earliest so that the claim cannot be rejected on grounds of delay or loss of evidence because of it.

 Thirdly, one has to inform the RTO, which is the legal division of the transport department.
 They will be the ones giving you the RTO transfer papers and other relevant documents.
 Having these documents in order before making the claim is of utmost importance and these should be submitted along with the completed form that has been provided by the insurance company.

 Here are the complete list of documents required for car insurance claim process: